r4y856/Shoptimiser/README.md

 2. Configure Your Search Constraints

-Shopping Frequency: Select how often you buy groceries (e.g., weekly, biweekly).
-This alters the pricing scale models behind the scenes.Superstores: Check at least one location from the options list.
+Select how often you buy groceries (e.g., weekly, biweekly).
+This alters the pricing scale models behind the scenes.
+Check at least one location from the options list.
 The algorithm will filter items exclusive to these companies.

 3. Process and View Optimization Results

-Click the Create Button to execute calculations.
-If settings are missing, a system safety warning popup will appear.
-Review your filtered choices in the data grid table on the right side of the interface shell.
-Rows are sorted automatically by Shop, then by Price.
+Clicking the 'Create Shopping List' button will generate several shopping lists based on subsets of your shopping list selection.
+A popup will appear listing all these lists alongside their total cost.
+You are free to choose a list which balances cost with the number of stores to visit.

 4. Export Shopping List

-Click the Export Button to save your shopping list in PNG format.
-You can find your list in the /shopping_list_exports folder.
+Click the Export Button to save your shopping list as a PNG You can find your list in the /shopping_list_exports folder.

 # Current Prototype Limitations